fjvallarino/monomer/tasks.md

 Maybe postponed after release?
   - Listview is not properly changing styles
-    - Label needs to rebuild its glyphs if style/renderArea changes
     - Listview needs to update sizeReq of modified items
     - If sizeReq changes, it should request ResizeWidgets
     - Further improvements